axyn45/comp9727-25t2/project/report/project-report.md

 **The Limitations of Purely Content-Based Filtering**

-The most significant challenge was the inherent limitation of a purely content-based approach for this specific dataset.
+One major takeaway for us is that a purely content-based approach has its limits, especially for a dataset like this one.
+We found that content similarity alone often isn't enough to predict what a user will like.
 The frequent zero-scores in our results were not bugs, but rather a finding that for many users, taste is not easily captured by content similarity alone.
 The diverse and often unrelated nature of posts in r/Showerthoughts leads to "blurry" user profiles, making it incredibly difficult to predict specific future upvotes based on past ones.

 **Initial Misleading Metrics**